ulikabbq/grafana-fargate/README.md

 * Grafana version 6.5.1
 * Removed the bastion host (no longer need to run the mysql commands)
 * Removed nginx (was handling https redirects that are now in the lb listener)
+* Added IAM module to setup the grafana role in the monitored accounts (tf/iam_role)

 # Grafana Fargate Terraform Module